banana190/RFID_encryption/README.md

 # Bug

-There is a bug in my backend design but I left my device in U.S. so I probably wont fix it :)
+There is a fatal design in my backend but I left my device in U.S. so I probably wont fix it :)

 # New method a.k.a.
 I don't have time.